GemWallet/gemwallet-website/docs/api/reference.md

 - All the fields from `BaseTransactionRequest`.
   - See [BaseTransactionRequest](#basetransactionrequest) for more details.
 - `flags`: Flags to be set on the transaction.
-- `issuer`: The issuer of the token.
+- `issuer`: Indicates the issuer of the token.
+  - Should only be specified if the account executing the transaction is not the Issuer of the token, e.g. when minting on behalf of another account.
+- `NFTokenTaxon`: Indicates the taxon associated with this token.
+  - The taxon is generally a value chosen by the minter of the token and a given taxon may be used for multiple tokens.
+  - The implementation reserves taxon identifiers greater than or equal to 2147483648 (0x80000000).
-- `NFTokenTaxon`: The taxon associated with this token.
-If you have no use for this field, set it to 0.
+  - If you have no use for this field, set it to 0.
-- `transferFee`: The fee charged by the issuer for secondary sales of the Token, if such sales are allowed.
+- `transferFee`: Specifies the fee charged by the issuer for secondary sales of the Token, if such sales are allowed.
+  - Valid values for this field are between 0 and 50000 inclusive, allowing transfer rates between 0.000% and 50.000% in increments of 0.001%.
+  - This field must NOT be present if the tfTransferable flag is not set.
-- `URI`: URI of the token.
-Must be hex encoded.
+- `URI`: URI that points to the data and/or metadata associated with the NFT.
+  - This field need not be an HTTP or HTTPS URL; it could be an IPFS URI, a magnet link, immediate data encoded as an RFC2379 "data" URL, or even an opaque issuer-specific encoding.
+  - The URI is NOT checked for validity, but the field is limited to a maximum length of 256 bytes.
+  - This field must be hex-encoded.

 ```typescript
 interface MintNFTRequest extends BaseTransactionRequest {